 Online courses can be great for laying down the groundwork of an academic subject that homeschool parents may struggle with.
 Parents are then free to add to learning via engaging supplement activities!
 Plus, a lot of online learning resources come with built-in communities for students and parents!
 This article gives some great tips about how to utilize online learning effectively.

 You can find more than basic academic instruction online, too.
-For example, Sparketh offers unlimited access to high-quality fine arts instruction via video-instruction by real artists.
+For example, Sparketh offers unlimited access to high-quality, online art classes via video-instruction by real artists.
 All of these art courses could be available to your homeschooled student.
 As someone who lives in a rural area, this is definitely the kind of resource that I value!

 When I was a homeschooler, I took ballet classes most nights of the week.
 I even taught some morning classes to the youngest dancers to help pay for my own classes.
 In addition to helping me pursue one of my passions, this also taught me responsibility.
 One of the best things about a homeschool lifestyle is that it allows students to more fully explore their passions and interests and get a lot of real life experiences, too!

 Co-ops allow you to connect with other homeschooling families in your area!
 These groups can be a great way to help share the load of teaching (many co-ops offer classes taught by homeschool parents who are strong in a particular academic area) and also for you, the homeschooling parent, to find a network (tribe) who gets your “why.”
 This is also a great option for giving your homeschooled child (or children) an additional social outlet.
 If you are new to homeschooling, you may be surprised to find that there is a homeschool co-op in your area that you were never aware of before!